 The Bottom Line?
 Consume Less

-Use less fuel, use less electricity, buy fewer products and properly dispose of the products you do use.
+Use less fuel, use less electricity, buy fewer products, and properly dispose of the products you do use.
 It won’t take away from the fun and excitement of your day off, nor will it take much additional time to accomplish.
-You’ll feel good about celebrating Labor Day, and ready to head into fall with your best eco-friendly foot forward.
+You’ll feel good about your celebration and ready to head into fall with your best eco-friendly foot forward.